rakeshs1994/Real_Time_Data_Streaming_Using_Apache_Nifi_AWS_Snowflake/README.md

 It lets you store and retrieve any amount of data (like files, images, videos, logs, or backups) from anywhere on the internet — safely, securely, and at scale.

 5. **Snowflake:** Snowflake is a cloud-based data warehouse — a system used to store, process, and analyze large amounts of data efficiently.

+### Project Flow:

+Generating The Raw Data Using Python Jupyter lab on EC2 -> Push The Raw Data Into AWS S3 Using Apache NIFI -> Transform The Data and Load into Snowflake Tables.